jannis-baum/sync-dotfiles.zsh/README.md

 # sync-dotfiles.zsh

-sync-dotfiles or `sdf` is a package manager for your dotfiles.
+sync-dotfiles or `sdf` is a package manager for your dotfiles that takes care of your own configuration files as well as all of your plugins/dependencies and helps you automatically reload configs.

 ![`sdf`-showcase](../assets/sdf-showcase.gif)